• 289-GET-ZOLD (289-438-9653)

 Rural Aurora sits in the northwest corner of Aurora, bounded by Highway 404 on the east, St. John's Sideroad on the north, Wellington at the far southern edge, and a waterway and Bayview Avenue to the west.
 Most of what's built here went up after 2010, so the housing stock is genuinely newer than almost anywhere else in Aurora.
 Bigger lots than Aurora Village or Aurora Heights.
 Wider streets.
 Executive-style detached homes are what you should expect in this area.

-The 23 sales in Q4 2025 make this the third-most active neighbourhood in Aurora, which is significant given the name.
+The 16 sales in Q1 2026 keep this the third-most active neighbourhood in Aurora, which is significant given the name.
 Rural Aurora is not a quiet fringe pocket.
 It's a working sub-market with consistent demand.
-Detached homes averaged $1,600,000, with a median of $1,555,000.
-Townhouses cleared at $1,151,000 average.
-Days on market sat at 28, which is fast for a price point this high.
+Detached homes averaged $1,614,000, with a median of $1,589,000.
+Townhouses cleared at $961,000 average.
+Days on market sat at 31, which is fast for a price point this high.

 Here's what that combination tells me.
 Rural Aurora is where buyers go when they want newer construction without paying the Bayview Southeast premium.
 You're getting modern layouts and fewer renovation surprises than you'd inherit in Aurora Heights or older parts of Aurora Highlands.
 The trade-off is you're further from downtown Aurora and the Yonge corridor amenities, so you're driving for more of your daily errands than you would in Aurora Village.